material-components/material-components-web/CONTRIBUTING.md

 gcloud app browse
 ```

-The above script will build and deploy the app to mdc-web's dev server with your userid as its version number, you can switch to your version by adding $USER-dot to the URL.
+The above script will build and deploy the app to mdc-web's dev server with your userid as its version number, you can switch to your version by prepending `$USER-dot-` to the URL opened when you run `gcloud app browse`.
 This would be helpful if we need to share work-in-progress work within teams and designers.

 ### Building MDC-Web